focus-0/monteCarloSuite/README.md

 3. Averages the payoffs and discounts to present value
 4. Provides a 95% confidence interval for the option price

+### Implementation Details

+The application has two backend implementations:

+1. **C++ Implementation**:
+   - Uses multi-threading for parallel computation
+   - Significantly faster for large number of trials
+   - Automatically used if available

+2. **JavaScript Implementation**:
+   - Used as fallback if C++ implementation is not available
+   - Simpler but slower for large simulations

 ## Future Enhancements

 - Add support for American options
 - Implement more exotic option types (Asian, Barrier, etc.)
 - Add more visualization features (stock price paths, etc.)
 - Save simulation results to a database
+- Add GPU acceleration for even faster Monte Carlo simulations